-402.06 Attorney >or Agent< Withdraws [R-11]
+402.06 Attorney Withdraws

-See 37 CFR 1.36 in >MPEP< § 402.05.
+See 37 CFR 1.36 in § 402.05.

-In the event that a notice of withdrawal is filed by the attorney or \>agent< of record, the file will be forwarded to the \\>Group Director of the examining group where the application is assigned< where appropriate procedure will be followed pertaining to the withdrawal.
+In the event that a notice of withdrawal is filed by the attorney or attorneys of record, the file will be forwarded to the Office of the Solicitor where appropriate procedure will be followed pertaining to the withdrawal.
 The withdrawal is effective when approved rather than when received.

-To expedite the handling of requests for permission to withdraw as attorney, under >37 CFR< 1.36, the request should be submitted in triplicate (original and two copies) and indicate thereon the present mailing addresses of the attorney who is withdrawing and of the applicant.
+To expedite the handling of requests for permission to withdraw as attorney, under § 1.36, the request should be submitted in triplicate (original and two copies) and indicate thereon the present mailing addresses of the attorney who is withdrawing and of the applicant.
 The examining group number should also appear on all such requests.
 Because the Office does not recognize law firms, each attorney of record must sign the notice of withdrawal, or the notice of withdrawal must contain a clear indication of one attorney signing on behalf of another.